DIY Glitter Spray for Paper and Fabric Craft Projects

 - Rubbing Alcohol (higher percentage is better but not necessary)

-- Glue- Something that will dry clear.
-You can use Mod Podge, Glossy Accents, Diamond Glaze or anything like that.
+- Glue: You can use Mod Podge, Glossy Accents, Diamond Glaze, or anything that will dry clear.

 - Jar of L.A.
-Colors Shimmering Loose Eyeshadow in your color of choice (I get mine for a buck of piece at the Dollar Tree
+Colors Shimmering Loose Eyeshadow in your color of choice (I get mine for a buck per piece at Dollar Tree)

 - Small measuring spoon or a craft stick